Illinois Court Records

 How Long Do Warrants Last in Illinois?

 Arrest and bench warrants are active and publicly available until they are resolved, executed, or canceled by court order.
-An active arrest warrant means that the police can arrest the wanted person anywhere and at any time, no matter how long ago the warrant was issued.
+An active arrest warrant means that the police can arrest the wanted person anywhere and at any time, no matter how long the warrant has been issued.
 They do not expire.
 Warrants remain valid until the subject is arrested and brought before the court to face legal penalties.
 On the other hand, search warrants cease to be valid after 96 hours/four days.
 After that time lapses, they are no longer valid and cannot be acted upon.